ppenalver/egeo-cli/README.md

 ### Work with egeo cli

-For now the only option implemented is for launch a demo in some folder
+For now the only option implemented is for document a file in base a code comments, more info in [Wiki page](https://github.com/Stratio/egeo-cli/wiki/Document)

 ```
 egeo-cli [relative path to code]